LibbyWin/student/README.md

 1. Allowing users to log in to the site and log out.
 Meaning that only they can edit, delete and submit their recipes.
 2. Create a rating system that allows for users to rate recipes from 0 to 10.
 3. Create a feedback request form so that the author of a recipe can see how well they are doing.
-4. Create a commenting section allowing for users to suggest improvements/feedback on recipes.
+4. Create a comment section allowing for users to suggest improvements/feedback on recipes.
 5. Have a dropdown which allowed you to filter through if you wanted 'Breakfast', 'Lunch' or 'Dinner'.
+6. Allow for each user to add their own images to their recipes.

 ## User Stories
 The invention of this website come straight from a university student who never knew what to cook.
-I spent the majority of my student loan eating out and buy the most expensive things in the supermarkets.
-From fresh fruit and veg which i'd never eat to Ben and Jerry's,(even when not on sale!)
+I spent the majority of my student loan eating out and buying the most expensive things in the supermarkets.
+From fresh fruit and veg which i'd never eat to Ben and Jerry's,(even when it wasn't on sale!)
 Whenever I was in the library, and needed a break i'd go to the shops to get some food ... so why not help other students make healthy student meals on a student budget.
-All students can access this site at the university library, meaning that only students can access and delete the database.
+All students can access this site at the university library, meaning that only students can delete and edit the sites database.

 ## Features
  The site contains multiple pages
-- Home page - This contains the home page image with information on what the site containts.
-Below this contains all the recipes on the screen.
+- Home page - This contain's the home page image with information on what the site containts.
+Below this contain's all the recipes within the database.
-- Add A Recipe - This page contains all the neccessary information for a user to add a new recipe to the site.
+- Add A Recipe - This page contain's all the neccessary information for a user to add a new recipe to the site.
 From Name to price to protein intake.
 - View Recipe - This page allows you to view the entirety of a recipe.
 At the bottom there are 2 buttons, one for editing and one for deleting.
-- Edit Recipe -  Edit your own or someone elses recipe.
+- Edit Recipe -  Edit your own or someone else's recipe.
 The submit button (when clicked) shows a pop up asking if they would like to submit or cancel their edit to make sure they know that they have edited the recipe.
 - Delete Recipe - Completely remove a recipe with this button.
 However a confirmation pop up will appear to make sure the user knows that they are deleting a recipe.